-Usage and style particular to SUNY Brockport are outlined in this section of the College Style Guide.
+Usage and style particular to SUNY Brockport are outlined in this section of the University Style Guide.

 Main Page Content

-It is meant only for College publications and the website.
-It should not be extended to journalistic or scholarly writing outside of the College.
+It is meant only for University publications and the website.
+It should not be extended to journalistic or scholarly writing outside of the University.

 In any publication, the very first reference should be “State University of New York at Brockport” or “SUNY Brockport.”
 Following the first reference, it is correct to use “Brockport” or “the University” (note uppercase University).

-“Brockport College,” “Brockport State”, or “The College at Brockport” should not be used.
+“Brockport university,” “Brockport State”, or “The College at Brockport” should not be used.

 Academic & Administrative Departments, Offices, Divisions & Schools